← Back to Topics

 Can I use both Section 1045 rollover and Section 1202 exclusion?

-For planning strategies, see QSBS Planning Strategies.
+For strategic insights into maximizing QSBS benefits, see QSBS Planning Strategies.

 Can I maximize QSBS benefits through multiple issuers?